gohugoio/hugo/content/en/getting-started/installing.md

     weight: 30
 weight: 30
 sections_weight: 30
-draft: false
 aliases: [/tutorials/installing-on-windows/,/tutorials/installing-on-mac/,/overview/installing/,/getting-started/install,/install/]
 toc: true
 ---

 {{% note %}}
 There is lots of talk about "Hugo being written in Go", but you don't need to install Go to enjoy Hugo.
 Just grab a precompiled binary!
 {{% /note %}}

-Hugo is written in [Go](https://golang.org/) with support for multiple platforms.
+Hugo is written in [Go](https://go.dev/) with support for multiple platforms.
 The latest release can be found at [Hugo Releases][releases].

 Hugo currently provides pre-built binaries for the following: